The Oresteia Tickets

 Can I buy tickets for The Oresteia at the box office?

 Yes you can buy from the Bridge Theatre box office where you will pay the face value ticket price, sometimes with a small booking fee.
-Search on SeatPlan to get the best prices and deals in one search.
+Search on SeatPlan to get the best prices and deals in one search including discounts not available at the box office.

 What is the refund / cancellation policy?